-Watch the amazing firework displays that are put on as part of the Pyrotechnics festival that Courchevel hosts every year.
+Watch the amazing firework displays of the Pyrotechnics festival that Courchevel hosts every year.
 This is where Europe’s best firework display teams put on the biggest, most extravagant show possible to be crowned the display supremos.
+It’s free to watch and yo can see the displays from all over the resort.
 Surely the perfect evening entertainment for this most decadent of ski resorts?

 We have to give a mention to the ski teaching in Courchevel.
 Many believe the ski schools here offer some of the very best tuition certainly in France, if not Europe, with literally hundreds of fully qualified ski instructors available.
 Whether you’re a beginner or a good skier wanting to improve technique, this is the place to do it!

 Splash out on a sightseeing flight from Courchevel Alitport.
-This high altitude airfield is world famous for being one of the hairiest landings in the world.
+This high altitude airfield is world famous for being one of the hairiest landings in the world and it’s how the very rich and famous transfer directly into Courchevel for their holidays.
 Experience it for yourself with a fully qualified instructor at the helm, along with the amazing mountain views.
 A 15 minute flights costs upwards of 125€ per person.